piguman3/pinejam2026demo/README.md

-For this year's Pinejam, I have made a weird 2D polygonal demo using Pine3D and Blender.
+For this year's Pinejam, I have made a weird 2D polygonal demo using Pine3D and Blender, with the song "Jane" by The Long Faces.
 You can see it right now* on Pinestore!

 ##### **if now is after 10:00 UTC on the 8th of August 2026*